apache/eventmesh-site/docs/sdk-java/02-http.md

 curl -H "Content-Type:application/json" -X POST -d '{"name": "admin", "pass":"12345678"}' http://127.0.0.1:10105/eventmesh/publish/TEST-TOPIC-HTTP-ASYNC
 ```

-After you start the eventmesh runtime server, you can use the curl command publish the event to the specific topic with the HTTP POST method and the package body must be in JSON format.
+After you start the EventMesh Runtime server, you can use the curl command publish the event to the specific topic with the HTTP POST method and the package body must be in JSON format.
 The publish url like (http://127.0.0.1:10105/eventmesh/publish/TEST-TOPIC-HTTP-ASYNC), and you will get the publish successful result.

 ### Subscribe